zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/select.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **Select Element** displays a [\<select\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) HTML element, use it to allow users choosing, by selection, a single or multiple prestablished options.
+The **Select Element** displays a [\<select\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) HTML element, use it to allow users to choose, by selection, a single or multiple pre-established options.

 ![Select Element](/assets/ytp/forms/fields/select.webp)